MakersSource/Voron-Mods/Printer Mods/Ender Switchwire/README.md

-I recently finished streaming my build series for one of the common Ender 3 to Voron Switchwire conversions.
+I recently finished streaming my build series for a very popular Ender 3 to Voron Switchwire conversion.
 The repository for that conversion can be found here: https://github.com/boubounokefalos/Ender_SW.
 During the build I ran into a few things that I wanted to change to make my Ender Switchwire more like my actual Switchwire.
 Note that I do not plan on enclosing this printer.

 To do this I made a few changes and have shared the STL files for those customizations here.